 Cinque Terre (translates to “Five Lands” in English) is formed by five small fairytale-like towns which characteristically perch on cliff edges down to the sea front.
 The towns that form Cinque Terre are Monterosso, Maranola, Corniglia, Vernazza and Riomaggiore and they are very well-recognized in Italy.

 Getting to all the different towns by public transport may be very time-wasting.
-Consider taking a tour where you will have all public transport taken care of.
+Consider taking a tour where you will have all public transport taken care of or taking a boat trip through which you’ll see the towns from the sea.
 Many providers offer full day trips from Florence to Cinque Terre, such as Viator, Headout or Musement.
 Have a look on TourScanner so you can compare prices and tours.

 14 – Portovenere